From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Problem formulation

 where $V$ is the set of nodes, $E \subseteq V \times V$ is the set of edges (undirected or directed), $T: V \rightarrow \mathcal{D}$ is a function that assigns a textual document or sequence to each node, where $\mathcal{D}$ is a corpus of natural language texts (e.g., sentences, paragraphs). \end{defn} Each node $v \in V$ is thus associated with a text document $T(v)$, and the graph structure $E$ represents semantic, relational, or structural links between nodes.
-TAGs enable learning over both the textual content and the topology of the graph.
+TAGs enable learning from both the textual content and the graph's topology.
 In this work, we focus on the node classification task.